SherG/cool-iron/blog/amazon-department-stores.md

 <details>
   <summary>More on Hointer and high-tech retail experiments</summary>
-<p class="highlight2"> The retail chessboard’s about to get more interesting with Amazon’s play.
+<p> The retail chessboard’s about to get more interesting with Amazon’s play.
 Some questions and observations:</p>

 * How many retailers trialed Hointer’s tech or kept using it?
 What were their findings?
 * Ironically, Hointer was at one point described as conferring a potential competitive advantage over Amazon.